MichalLytek/type-graphql/docs/enums.md

 });
 ```

-The last step is very important: TypeScript has limited reflection ability, so we have to explicitly provide the enum type both for object/input type fields as well as return type of queries/mutations or arg type:
+The last step is very important: TypeScript has limited reflection ability, so this is a case where we have to explicitly provide the enum type for object type fields, input type fields, args, and the return type of queries and mutations:

 ```typescript
 @InputType()
 class JourneyInput {